 A lot of top CTOs aren’t actively looking for a new job, which is why networking and recruiting are vital aspects of talent scouting.
 Talk regularly with peers and attend industry networking events.
 You may meet a CTO perfect for your company or connect with someone who knows potential candidates.

 It’s also a good idea to keep an eye on competitor talent.
 If you propose a good enough offer, you may be able to steal talent away from the competition.

-Learn how we deliver top talent, no matter the need, with our industry leading research and resources.
-Discover the strategy that made Cowen Partners a leader among the nation’s top executive search firms in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.
+Learn how we deliver top talent, no matter the need, with our industry-leading research and resources.
+Discover the strategy that made Cowen Partners a leader among the nation’s top technology executive search firms in New York, Chicago, Seattle, Atlanta, Dallas, Los Angeles, and beyond.